LucasAschenbach/advanced_navigator/README.md

 #### Routes

-Routes work nearly identical to pages, however with the difference that the are added to the navigator as a pageless route.
+Routes work nearly identical to pages, however with the difference that they are added to the navigator as a pageless route.
 Since they have not been inflated from a page, there is no page to be added to the page stack.
 Instead, they are attached to the current top-most page.
 Consequently, whenever that page is moved around the page stack or removed, so will this route.

 Often it makes more sense to use pages instead as it leaves the app with more fine grained control over the navigator's route stack.
 However, routes with strict links to the last page such as dialogs and drop-down menus do benefit from being pageless.